 Designer: To be appraised, in all probability inspired by a lamp designed by Maison Charles, Paris named “Vase Roseaux” (reeds vase) and often sold as a Maison Charles or Maison Jansen lamp.
 The Maison Charles table lamps always have a stamp in the metal on the back of the base with the company’s name on.
 The Vase Roseaux is still in production, you can find it on the website of Maison Charles.
 In shops often presented as “palm lamps”.

-Other versions: Made in 2 sizes, the small editions uses 2 light bulbs.
+Other versions: These Boulanger reed table lamps exists in 2 sizes, the small editions uses 2 light bulbs.
 Made in polished brass, black lacquered brass, brass and chrome, completely chrome… Many different lampshades.
 Made in several variations: with an ostrich egg, different base and so on.
 You can find many examples on this website.

 All the electric parts were made by VLM Components in the 1960s.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.